-The Fund may invest a significant amount of its total assets (20% to 70% under normal market conditions) at the time of purchase in securities issued by companies domiciled in emerging markets and frontier markets, which are those countries currently included in the MSCI EFM (Emerging + Frontier Markets) Index.
+The Fund may invest a significant amount of its total assets (5% to 50% under normal market conditions) at the time of purchase in securities issued by companies domiciled in emerging and frontier markets, which are those countries currently included in the Morgan Stanley Capital International (MSCI) EFM (Emerging + Frontier Markets) Index.
 These companies typically are located in the Asia-Pacific region, Eastern Europe, the Middle East, Central and South America, and Africa.

-We travel extensively outside of the U.S. to visit companies and expect to meet with senior management.
-We use a process of quantitative screening followed by "bottom-up" fundamental analysis to identify individual companies that we believe have above average revenue and earnings growth potential.
-We may invest in early stage companies if we believe they have outstanding long-term growth potential.
+We use a process of quantitative screening followed by "bottom-up" fundamental analysis to identify individual companies that we believe have outstanding long-term growth potential.
+We travel extensively to visit companies and expect to meet with senior management.

+We may also invest in growth companies that we believe have had a temporary setback and therefore have appealing valuation relative to their long-term growth potential.